conda/conda/docs/source/intro.rst

    Different parts of Anaconda package names.

-Additionally, a **package specification** is package name, together with a version (which may be partial, or absent), joined by "=".
+Additionally, a **package specification** is a package name, together with a package version (which may be partial, or absent), joined by "=".
 Here are some examples:

 * python=2.7.3
 * python=2.7